-- You now have diarrhea or have diarrhea often. - You have bad kidney or liver disease.

-- You have ever had bowel obstruction (intestinal blockage), symptomatic gallbladder disease, or abdominal adhesions causing pain and/or intestinal blockage. - You are allergic to Zelnorm or any of its ingredients.
+- You now have diarrhea or have diarrhea often. - You have bad kidney or liver disease. - You have ever had bowel obstruction (intestinal blockage), symptomatic gallbladder disease, or abdominal adhesions causing pain and/or intestinal blockage. - You are allergic to Zelnorm or any of its ingredients.
 The active ingredient in Zelnorm is tegaserod maleate.
 The inactive ingredients are listed at the end of this leaflet.
 Zelnorm may not be right for you.
-Tell your doctor if you:

-- Are pregnant or plan to become pregnant.
+Tell your doctor if you: - Are pregnant or plan to become pregnant.
 Zelnorm is not recommended for use by pregnant women. - Are breast-feeding.
 Do not breast-feed while you are taking Zelnorm.
 The drug is likely to pass into breast milk. - Are taking or planning to take any other medicines, including those you can get without a prescription.
 How should I take Zelnorm?

-- You should take Zelnorm twice a day on an empty stomach shortly before you eat a meal, or as your doctor prescribes it. - For IBS with Constipation: You should take Zelnorm for 4 to 6 weeks to treat your IBS symptoms.
-If you feel better, your doctor may prescribe an additional 4 to 6 weeks of Zelnorm. - For Chronic Idiopathic Constipation: You should talk to your doctor regularly about whether you need to stay on Zelnorm. - If you miss a dose of Zelnorm, just skip that dose.
+- You should take Zelnorm twice a day on an empty stomach shortly before you eat a meal, or as your doctor prescribes it. - You should take Zelnorm for 4 to 6 weeks to treat your IBS symptoms.
+If you feel better, your doctor may prescribe an additional 4 to 6 weeks of Zelnorm. - If you miss a dose of Zelnorm, just skip that dose.
 Do not take two tablets to make up the missed dose.
 Instead, just wait until the next time you are supposed to take it and then take your normal dose.
 What are the possible side effects of Zelnorm?

 Headache and diarrhea were the most common side effects seen with Zelnorm.
 Diarrhea was an occasional side effect of treatment with Zelnorm.
 Most people who got diarrhea had it during the first week after starting Zelnorm.
 Typically, diarrhea went away with continued therapy.
-If you get bad diarrhea, or if you get diarrhea together with bad cramping, abdominal pain, fainting, or dizziness, tell your doctor.
+If you get bad diarrhea, or if you get diarrhea together with bad cramping, abdominal pain, fainting or dizziness, tell your doctor.
 Your doctor may tell you to stop taking Zelnorm or suggest other ways to manage your diarrhea.

-There have been rare cases of rectal bleeding and severe abdominal pain in patients treated with Zelnorm.
-Some of these problems were related to insufficient blood flow to part of the bowel.
-It is not known if this was related to Zelnorm use.

 In studies a very small number of patients were reported to have abdominal surgery.
-In IBS with constipation studies there were a few more reports of abdominal surgery in patients taking Zelnorm than in patients taking a sugar pill.
+There were a few more reports of abdominal surgery in patients taking Zelnorm than in patients taking a sugar pill.
 Most of these were related to the gallbladder.
 It is not known if Zelnorm may increase your chance of abdominal surgery.
 Gallbladder surgery has been reported to occur more often in IBS patients than in the general population.
 This list is not complete.
 Your doctor or pharmacist can give you a more complete list of possible side effects.
 Talk to your doctor about any side effects you may have.

-General information about the safe and effective use of Zelnorm

-Keep Zelnorm at room temperature.
+General information about the safe and effective use of Zelnorm Keep Zelnorm at room temperature.
 Do not use Zelnorm past the expiration date shown on the package.
 Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
 Do not use Zelnorm for a condition for which it was not prescribed.
 Do not give Zelnorm to other people, even if they have the same symptoms that you have.
 This leaflet summarizes the most important information about Zelnorm.
 For more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about Zelnorm that is written for health professionals.
 You can also contact the company that makes Zelnorm at 1-866-427-6682 or www.zelnorm.com.

-Inactive Ingredients: Zelnorm is available for oral use in the following tablet formulations:

-- 2 mg and 6 mg tablets (blister packs) containing the following inactive ingredients: crospovidone, glyceryl monostearate, hypromellose, lactose monohydrate, poloxamer 188, and polyethylene glycol 4000 - 6 mg tablets (bottles) containing the following inactive ingredients: crospovidone, glyceryl behenate, hypromellose, lactose monohydrate, colloidal silicon dioxide.
+Inactive Ingredients: Crospovidone, glyceryl monostearate, hypromellose, lactose monohydrate, poloxamer 188, and polyethylene glycol 4000.
+APRIL 2004 PRINTED IN U.S.A.

-T2004-54

-Rev: JULY 2006

-PRINTED IN U.S.A.

-${f b}$ novartis

-Distributed by: Novartis Pharmaceuticals Corporation East Hanover, New Jersey 07936
+Manufactured by: Novartis Pharma Stein AG Schaffhauserstrasse CH-4332 Stein, Switzerland Distributed by: Novartis Pharmaceuticals Corporation East Hanover, New Jersey 07936 © Novartis

-©Novartis